-Most especially in this Jubilee Year of Mercy, we focus more on how to conduct our lives in the way that Jesus taught.
+Most notably, in this Jubilee Year of Mercy, we focus more on how to conduct our lives in the way that Jesus taught.

-The stories in Luke gospel that are read this time of year focus on how to live the good life, and how to be the good parent, and model of the moral and ethical life for our sons and daughters.
+Luke’s gospel focuses on how to live a good life.
+How to be a good parent and a model of the moral and ethical life for our sons and daughters.

 Just imagine you were the son or daughter of the tax collector or the Pharisee what would you hear and expect from your parent’s moral and ethical lives?